satai-work/teamcity/README.md

 Teamcity Server &amp; Agents in win-docker (with servicefabric runtime & sdk)

 Server is private (cause now i want not spend time to make login/password secure :( ), but u can create it from dockerfile.
-Agent public repo https://hub.docker.com/u/mortal/, that able to publish to ServiceFabric.
-U can create it too, or download.
+Agent able publish to ServiceFabric (public repo https://hub.docker.com/u/mortal/), u can create it too, or download.

-But we have workaround, thx to [LiamLeane](https://github.com/LiamLeane), even we have official answer that "Installation of SF inside windows containers is not supported as they do not allow installation of kernel drivers."
+But we have workaround, thx to [LiamLeane](https://github.com/LiamLeane), despite we have official answer: "Installation of SF inside windows containers is not supported as they do not allow installation of kernel drivers."

 Added components to agent:
 * .NET Framework 4.7.2